nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 #### Adding a lesson

-1. Adding a lesson with all correct parameters
+1. Adding a new lesson

     * Prerequisites: All parameters are entered correctly as according to the DG's [Add Lesson Feature](#add-lesson-feature) and the lesson to be added does not exist in TuitiONE yet.

     * Test case: `add-l s/Science g/P2 d/Wed t/1200 c/10.50`<br>
       Expected: A new lesson `Science-P2-Wed-1200` will be added into the lesson list.
 Lesson list will be updated while there is no change to the student list.
 An update message will also be shown in the message box to inform the user that a new lesson is successfully added.

+    * Other incorrect add lesson commands to try: use the `add-l` command while missing out one of the following required fields (`s/`, `g/`, `d/`, `t/` and `c/`). <br>
+      Expected: No lesson is added.
+Proper command format is shown in the status message.

-1. Incorrect addition of a lesson due to duplication
+1. Addition of a duplicate lesson

+    * Prerequisites: The lesson to be added already exists in TuitiONE.
+Follow the instructions from 'Adding a new lesson' above  if the lesson has not been added.

     * Test case: `add-l s/Science g/P2 d/Wed t/1200 c/10.50`<br>
-        Expected: Addition of the particular lesson will not be applied to TuitiONE.
+        Expected: The lesson will not be added.
 An alert message will be shown in the message box to inform the user that the lesson already exists in TuitiONE.

-1. Incorrect addition of a lesson by passing in any incorrect input
+1. Addition of a lesson by passing in any incorrect input

+    * Test case: `add-l s/Math g/A1 d/Fri t/1500 c/10.50`<br>
-    * Expected: Addition of the particular lesson will not be applied to TuitiONE.
-An alert message corresponding to the wrongly entered parameter will be shown in the message box to remind the user of the correct input parameter format.<br>_Note: Only the alert message corresponding to the first encountered incorrect parameter will be shown.
+    Expected: No lesson is added.
+An alert message corresponding to the wrongly entered parameter (in this case, grade) will be shown in the message box to remind the user of the correct command format. <br>
+      _Note: Only the alert message corresponds to the first encountered incorrect parameter will be shown.
 User is expected to correct the input parameters one by one._

 #### Deleting a lesson